 Not all car insurance policies are created equal.
 While the terms of insurance vary by company, the terms of coverage may vary within the company, as well.
 Most car insurance companies provide at least 3 levels of coverage.
 These are the most common.

-Liability Insurance – Liability coverage is automobile insurance that covers property damage and injuries to another party that are result of an accident that was your fault.
-Essentially, this is required in every state in one form or another.
+Liability coverage is automobile insurance that covers property damage and injuries to another party that are result of an accident that was your fault.
+Essentially, this is a requirement in every state in one form or another.
 While most states specifically require you to obtain liability insurance, other states require drivers to show “proof of financial responsibility,” effectively making liability insurance required everywhere in the U.S.